Ahlfeldt/TTMATRIX/README.md

 2. **Network geometry** (e.g. highways, subway lines). and,
 3. optionally, **public transport stations** (e.g. subway stops, highway ramps)

-The third input is an option since the toolkit can generate artificial entry/exit points to the network.
+The third input is optional since the toolkit can generate artificial entry/exit points to the network.
 Of course, the recommended option is to provide the input for a more realistic approximation of travel times.

 ## Key Features